kyma-project/kyma/docs/kyma/08-06-create-on-demand-volume-snapshots.md

     persistentVolumeClaimName: pvc-to-backup
 ```

-2. Recreate the PVC using the snapshot created before as the data source:
+2. Recreate the PVC using the snapshot as the data source:

 ```yaml
 apiVersion: v1